Skip to content

 • getMarkdown(msgId?, options?) returns a configured markdown-it-ts instance.

-• parseMarkdownToStructure() transforms the Markdown string/tokens to the AST consumed by the renderer.
+• parseMarkdownToStructure(content, md) transforms a Markdown string into the AST consumed by the renderer.

 • Combine with setCustomComponents(id?, mapping) to swap node renderers for a given custom-id.